 - Add an additional 2.5 gallons of room temperature water to the honey solution.

 - Cool to 70F using an immersion chiller.

 - Aerate by pouring mash back and forth between two buckets.

-- Transfer to a glass carboy, install air lock, and allow to ferment for at least 2 weeks or until it is finished fermenting.
+- Transfer to a glass carboy, install air lock, and allow to ferment around 70 F for at least 2 weeks or until it is finished fermenting.
 Check out 'Making Moonshine - How to Know when Fermentation is Finished: Part 2' for information on fermentation.

-- After fermentation allow to settle for 5-7 days.
+- After fermentation is finished allow to settle for 10-14 days.